The Historic Yellowstone Trail

 5. About a mile west of town is a small building on the north side of the road that was once a gas station owned by Henry and Florence Stone in the 1920s and 1930s.

-At the old gas station SE 40th St. continues due west as the Trail veers to the right.
-This road was originally King County Road #65 also known as the Cyrus Darst Road constructed in 1878 and ran up Duthie Hill to connect with the road to Issaquah
+At that old gas station SE 40th St. continues due west as the Yellowstone Trail veers to the right.
+This road (SE 40th St.) was originally King County Road #65 also known as the Cyrus Darst Road constructed in 1878 and ran up Duthie Hill to connect with the road to Issaquah

-Continuing on the Trail and about a mile west of the old gas station just past the baseball fields, we stopped to photograph the old road alignment which is now SE 31st St. The original alignment veered to the right and crossed Patterson Creek just past home plate of the western most ball field and connected to SE 31st Street.
+Continuing on the Trail and about a mile west of the old gas station just past the baseball fields, we stopped to photograph an old road fragment which is now SE 31st St. The original alignment veered off the current highway to the right just past the ball field and crossed Patterson Creek and connected to SE 31st Street.
 This area has retained much of its historical charm despite modern development.

 From here, the road follows its original alignment for the next 12 miles.
 It’s a scenic drive through the valley, lined with farms and pastures.
 One notable roadside oddity was "The Lamp Lady," a local landmark.
 Although most of the road is on the original route, some sections were realigned in the 1920s.

 Just past Hamilton Road, we encountered the first realignment where the old road veered right around a hill.
-A mile and a half down the road, the second realignment diverted the original road onto what is now NE 50th St. However, our drive was briefly interrupted by flooding from Evans Creek, forcing us to detour back to the main highway before reconnecting with NE 50th St. Driving along NE 50th St. felt like a step back in time.
+Today this is now a driveway on the east end and at the west end it is now NE 39th Place.
+Then about a mile and a half west, the old road diverted from the current highway onto what is now NE 50th St. However, our drive was briefly interrupted by flooding from Evans Creek, forcing us to detour back to the main highway before reconnecting with NE 50th St. Driving along NE 50th St. felt like a step back in time.
 The road still maintains its original width, though it's now paved with asphalt—much better than the muddy conditions drivers would have faced a century ago.

 Next, we entered Redmond, originally a small logging and farming town along the Yellowstone Trail.
 Established in the 1870s, Redmond became known for its rich agricultural land and was incorporated in 1912.
 Today, it’s a bustling tech hub, home to Microsoft, Nintendo, and other companies.
 The original route continued south along Leary Way, crossed the old Seattle Lakeshore and Eastern Railroad near Marymoor Park, and then ascended a switchback hill toward Kirkland.